Micronauts (comics)

+In the Marvel Cinematic Universe, the Microverse of The Micronauts is adapted as the Quantum Realm.

 Publication history

-Marvel Comics
+Marvel Comics (1979–1986)

 The Micronauts began life as comic book characters thanks to a fortuitous accident on Christmas 1977.
 Marvel Comics writer Bill Mantlo's son Adam opened a new present, a line of the Mego Corporation's Micronauts action figures.
 Seeing the toys, Mantlo was instantly struck by inspiration to write their adventures.
 Convincing then Editor-in-chief Jim Shooter to get the comics license for these toys, Mantlo was hired to script their series.
+The Micronauts were integrated into the wider Marvel Universe and often met heroes and villains from other Marvel properties.

 The first series of the Micronauts ran from January 1979 to August 1984 and included 59 issues and two Annuals.
 The series was written by Bill Mantlo and featured art by Michael Golden.
 Other artists on the series included Howard Chaykin, Steve Ditko, Rich Buckler, Pat Broderick, Val Mayerik, Keith Giffen, Greg LaRocque, Gil Kane, Luke McDonnell, Mike Vosburg, Butch Guice, and Kelley Jones.
 Micronauts, along with Moon Knight and Ka-Zar the Savage, became one of Marvel's first ongoing series to be distributed exclusively to comic book stores beginning with issue #38 (Feb.
 1982).

 In the United Kingdom, The Micronauts was first included as a supporting strip in Marvel UK's Star Wars Weekly comic in January 1979 for several months and then in the first nine issues of Star Heroes Pocketbook, alongside Battlestar Galactica, before joining the new Future Tense reprint anthology.
 Unlike the U.S. version, these strips were printed in black and white.

 The Micronauts Special Edition five-issue limited series (December 1983-April 1984) reprinted issues #1–12 and a back-up feature from #25.
 The X-Men and the Micronauts four-issue limited series (January 1984–April 1984) was co-written by Mantlo and Chris Claremont and drawn by Butch Guice.

 The second volume of Micronauts, subtitled The New Voyages, was published from October 1984 to May 1986 and ran 20 issues.
 The series was written by Peter B. Gillis and featured early-career artwork by Kelley Jones.
 After this series the Marvel-owned license lapsed.

 From the late 1990s the characters Marionette, Arcturus Rann and Bug (all Marvel properties) have appeared in various Marvel titles (without referencing the Micronauts label).
 Bug has appeared in a solo one-shot and together with cosmic hero Star-Lord, as part of a new incarnation of the Guardians of the Galaxy.